Ecrofkwah/term-group-project-c01w25-project-devour-devs-fork/README.md

 ## Motivation:
 RecipeConnect is designed to help home cooks, beginners, and anyone looking to adopt a healthier eating style.
-The app offers a user-friendly platform to discover new recipes, plan meals, and track nutrition, all with an emphasis on simplicity and practicality.
+The app offers a user-friendly platform to discover new recipes, plan meals, and track nutrition.
 Whether you're new to cooking, seeking fresh meal ideas, or aiming for healthier eating habits, RecipeConnect provides the tools to make meal planning easy and enjoyable, even on a busy schedule.